-- Cook Islands have been the setting of various movies including Johnny Lingo, Another Shore and The Other Side of Heaven.
+- the Cook Islands have been the setting of various movies including Johnny Lingo, Another Shore and The Other Side of Heaven.

 Cook Islands: Cuisine

 There are several traditional dishes popular in the Cook Islands.
-First is Rori, which is raw or cooked sea cucumber cooked with garlic, butter and various spices.
+First is Rori, which is raw or cooked sea cucumber cooked with garlic, butter, and various spices.

 Ika is another dish involving raw seafood (fish) marinated in lemon juice.
 It is also mixed with coconut cream and onion.

-The national drink in Cook Islands is called tumunu.
+The national drink in the Cook Islands is called tumunu.
 This is a traditionally brewed alcohol using fermented oranges.